rclone/rclone/docs/content/commands/rclone.md

 * [rclone listremotes](/commands/rclone_listremotes/)	 - List all the remotes in the config file.
 * [rclone ls](/commands/rclone_ls/)	 - List the objects in the path with size and path.
 * [rclone lsd](/commands/rclone_lsd/)	 - List all directories/containers/buckets in the path.
-* [rclone lsf](/commands/rclone_lsf/)	 - List directories and objects in remote:path formatted for parsing
+* [rclone lsf](/commands/rclone_lsf/)	 - List directories and objects in remote:path formatted for parsing.
 * [rclone lsjson](/commands/rclone_lsjson/)	 - List directories and objects in the path in JSON format.
 * [rclone lsl](/commands/rclone_lsl/)	 - List the objects in path with modification time, size and path.
 * [rclone md5sum](/commands/rclone_md5sum/)	 - Produces an md5sum file for all the objects in the path.